DILLON, living with Duchenne.

 When Genetic Testing Is Inconclusive

 In rare cases, genetic testing may be inconclusive.
 In these situations, the specialist may recommend a muscle biopsy to determine whether dystrophin is present or absent.
-Only a doctor can accurately diagnose a child with Duchenne.
 If your family’s pediatrician becomes concerned that your child needs further testing, the first step may be a referral to a specialist—typically a pediatric neurologist or neuromuscular expert.
 These specialists will work to identify the cause of your child’s symptoms and may recommend additional testing.
+Only a doctor can accurately diagnose a child with Duchenne.

 Speak with your child’s doctor about genetic testing to find out which genetic test is right for you and your family.